Grace Halsell

 Grace Halsell (May 7, 1923 – August 16, 2000) was an American journalist and writer.

 Early life and education

 The daughter of writer Harry H. Halsell, she studied at Texas Tech University from 1939 to 1942.
 During the 1940s, she was briefly married to Andy Fournier, the chief of detectives in the Fort Worth Police Department.

 Career

 Halsell worked for several newspapers between 1942 and 1965, including the Lubbock Avalanche-Journal, the Fort Worth Star-Telegram, and the Washington bureau of the Houston Post.
 She covered both the Korean and Vietnam Wars as a reporter, and was a White House speech writer for President Lyndon B. Johnson from 1965 to 1968.

-She wrote 10 books, including the critically acclaimed and controversial Soul Sister for which she took pills used to alleviate pigmentation problems in order to darken skin and pass as black, and Journey to Jerusalem about Christian, Jewish, and Muslim families in the Holy Land.
+She wrote 10 books, several of which involved her "passing" as a member of a racial or ethnic minority.
+For Soul Sister (1969), she used vitiligo-corrective medication to darken her skin and live as an African American for several months.
+In 1973, she published Bessie Yellowhair, in which she tried to pass as a member of the Navajo.
+For 1978's The Illegals, she disguised herself as a Mexican immigrant.